Introduction: Doctor of Optometry (OD)

 - Statistics must be from a Department of Mathematics, Psychology, Sociology or Statistics.
 A biostatistics course is acceptable.
 Business and Economics courses will not meet this requirement

 General Psychology: 3 semester credits

-- Two courses that have been taken from the Department of English or Writing are required (expository, technical, and scientific writing courses are strongly recommended).
+- One course that has been taken from the Department of English or Writing is required (expository, technical, and scientific writing courses are strongly recommended).
 Speech and communication courses do not meet this requirement.
-Writing intensive courses from other departments like Philosophy or Religion are not acceptable unless designated as writing intensive on your official transcript or written course syllabus.
+Writing intensive courses from other departments like Philosophy or Religion are not acceptable unless designated as writing intensive on your official transcript or within the course syllabus.